sean-levvel/aws-sa-associate-saac02/README.md

 # Containers and ECS
 ## Intro
 - docker image created from scratch or base image.
 - dockerfile - used to build docker images.
-- each step creats file system layer.
+- Each step creates a file system layer.

 ## Containers ECS Demo
 - review docker make / build commands

 ## ECS
 - Elastic Container Service (ECS)
-- Cointainer Definition
+- Container Definition
     - image and ports to use
-    - task definition - security (task role), Cointainers, resoruces - what can they access inside aws
+    - task definition - security (task role), Containers, resources - what can they access inside aws
     - task role - IAM role which the TASK assumes
     - Service - How many copie, HA, Restarts
 - Service Definition

 ## ECS Cluster Mode Types
 - ECS EC2 mode
-    - Runs in a VPC which benifits multiple av zones
+    - Runs in a VPC which benefits multiple av zones
     - Scheduling and Orchestration - Cluster Manager / Placement Engine
-- Fargate Shared Infrastrucure
+- Fargate Shared Infrastructure
-    - No visiblity of other customers
+    - No visibility of other customers
     - same task and service definitions
     - allocated resources
-    - still have the VPC on your own account - they auto allocate those form the fargate shared environment
+    - still have the VPC on your own account - they auto allocate those from the fargate shared environment

 ## ECS Cluster Mode Types Demo
 - EC2 vs ECS (EC2) VS Fargate
     - if you use containers already than use ECS
     - Make sense if you are just wanting to isolate applications
     - small overhead of running the tool
-    - Large workload - price concious - EC2 Mode
+    - Large workload - price conscious - EC2 Mode
-        - only if admin overhead is minizmed
+        - only if admin overhead is minimized
     - Large workload - overhead conscious - Fargate
     - Small / Burst workloads - Fargate
     - batch / Periodic workload - fargate (pay for what you use)

 # Advanced EC2
-# Boot strapping EC2 using user data
+# Bootstrapping EC2 using user data
 - allows EC2 build automation
 - user data - accessed via the meta-data ip
-- excuted only once on launch
+- executed only once on launch
 - user data is not secure - no passwords or long term credentials
-- lmited to 16kb in size
+- limited to 16kb in size
 - can be modified when instance stopped

 ## bootstrapping demo
 -

-## Enahanced Bootstrapping with CFN-INIT
+## Enhanced Bootstrapping with CFN-INIT
-- helper script which is intalled on EC2 OS
+- helper script which is installed on EC2 OS
 - works with stack updates.
 - listens to the user-data

 ## Enhanced bootstrapping demo

 ## EC2 Instance Roles and Profile Advanced Ec2 and Demo
 - credentials are inside meta-data
 - iam/security credentials/role-name
-- temporariy secure credentials
+- temporary secure credentials
 - automatically rotate - always valid
 - should always be used rather than adding access keys into instance
 - Demo
     - create an IAM role
     - s3ReadOnlyAccess
-    - attach IAM role to the instance.
+    - attach an IAM role to the instance.

 ## System Manager Parameter store (SSM) and DEMO
 - lets you create configuration and secrets
 - String, StringLists, and SecureString
 - license codes, database strings, usn/pw's
 - plaintext and ciphertext (uses KMS)
-- app/lambda/ec2 can have access via IAM to the paramater store
+- app/lambda/ec2 can have access via IAM to the parameter store
 - Demo
-    - paramater store is located Under Systems Manager console
+    - parameter store is located Under Systems Manager console
-    - create paramater
+    - create parameter

-## System and Applicaton Logging on EC2 and DEMO
+## System and Application Logging on EC2 and DEMO
 - CloudWatch is for metrics
 - Logs is for logging data..CLoudwatch
 - neither nativly capture data inside an instance
 - the cloudwatch agent is required
 - needs configuration and permissions
 - create an IAMRole CloudWatch Logs to the Ec2 instance
 - DEMO
     -

 ## Ec2 Placement Groups
 - physically close together or not -
 - Cluster - Pack instances close together
-    - highest level of permance possible inside of EC2
+    - highest level of performance possible inside of EC2
-    - Have to be apart of a single AV zone.
+    - Have to be a part of a single AV zone.
-    - Run same phyical space (same rack sometimes same host)
+    - Run same physical space (same rack sometimes same host)
     - 10gpbs single stream
     - Exam
-        - Cant span AZ
+        - Can't span AZ
         - Can VPC Peers but impacts performance
         - Requires a supported instance type (not all images work)
         - use the same type of instance (not mandatory) but best practice
         - launch at the same time
         - 10gpbs single stream performance
-        - performance, fast seepds, low latency
+        - performance, fast speeds, low latency
 - Spread - keeps instance separated
     - for max amount of availability and resilience
     - can spread multiple AV zones
-    - seperate isolated infrastructure racks, own networking, power supply
+    - separate isolated infrastructure racks, own networking, power supply
     - limit 7 instances per AV
     - Exam
-        - provides infrastrucutre isolation- each instance runs from a different rack
+        - provides infrastructure isolation- each instance runs from a different rack
         - 7 instances hard limit
         - not supported for dedicated instances or hosts
-        - usecase: small number of critical instances that need to be kept separated form each other
+        - use case: small number of critical instances that need to be kept separated from each other
         - domain controllers
         - file servers
-        - its handled by aws of orgnization of the spread placement group
+        - it's handled by aws of organization of the spread placement group
 - Partition - groups of instances spread apart
     - can be used in multiple AV's
     - max per 7 per region
-    - partitions - has its own racks - no sharing between parttions
+    - partitions - has its own racks - no sharing between partitions
     - launch as many instances as you want
     - aws can auto decide or you can decide
-    - share this information with toplogly aware information
+    - share this information with topology aware information
         - HDFS, Hbase, Cassandra
         - make intelligent data replication decisions
-    - you need to adminiter the partition placement.
+    - you need to administer the partition placement.
     - Exam
         - 7 partitions per AZ
-        - Instances can be placed in a specific partiion or auto placed
+        - Instances can be placed in a specific partition or auto placed
-        - partition placement groups ar enot supported for dedicated hosts
+        - partition placement groups are not supported for dedicated hosts
         - great for HDFS, Hbase, Cassandra.

 ## Dedicated hosts
-- dedciated to you entirely
+- dedicated to you entirely
 - family e.g a1,c5,m5
 - no instance changes you pay for the host
 - on demand, and reserved options available
 - host hardware has physical sockets and cores
 - licensing model comes into play for this (via cpu core ect...)
 - A1 - 1 socket - 16 cores
 - R5 (nitro host) 2 sockets 48 cores.
 Use different sizes at one time
 - Limitations and Features
-    - AMI limits, RHEL, SUSE LInux and Widnows AMI's are not supported
+    - AMI limits, RHEL, SUSE LInux and Windows AMI's are not supported
     - Amazon RDS instances are not supported
     - Placement groups are not supported for dedicated hosts
     - Hosts can be shared with other ORG accounts...RAM
     - only control the hosts that you create / instances.
     - general solves licensing issues

 ## Enhanced Networking & EBS Optimized
-- USES Single Route I/O Virtulization (SR-IOV) - Nic is virtulization aware
+- USES Single Route I/O Virtualization (SR-IOV) - Nic is virtualization aware
-- physical network inside ec2 host is aware of virtulization
+- physical network inside ec2 host is aware of virtualization
 - allows for higher I/O and Lower host CPU usage
 - More bandwidth faster networking speeds
 - dedicated NIC card basically
 - available for most ec2 with no charge
-- EBS optmized instances
+- EBS optimized instances
     - its either on or off
     - block storage over the network

-# Route 53 (its always DNS)
+# Route 53 (it's always DNS)

 ## Public Hosted Zones
 - dns database (zone file) hosted by r53 (public name servers)
-- accessable from public internet and vpcs
+- accessible from public internet and vpcs
 - hosted on 4 r53 name servers specific for the zone
-- resoruce records (RR) created within the hosted zone
+- resource records (RR) created within the hosted zone
-- externally registered omains can point at R53 Zone
+- externally registered domains can point at R53 Zone
 - walking the "dns" tree

 ## Private Hosted Zone
-- assocated with VPC's and only accessible in those VPC's
+- associated with VPC's and only accessible in those VPC's
-- needs to be assoicated with the private hosted zone
+- needs to be associated with the private hosted zone
-- split view horizion dns
+- split view horizon dns
     - allows ot created a public hosted zone with the same name

 ## Cname vs ALIAS
-- cname maps name to another name.
+- cname maps one name to another name.
 - cname can not be used to the TLD record - that requires an alias
 - alias record map a name to an aws resource
-- nake/apex and normal records
+- make/apex and normal records
-    - api gateway, elb, cloundfront, global accelator and S3
+    - api gateway, elb, cloudfront, global accelerator and S3

 ## Routing policies Route 53
 - simple routing supports 1 record per name